-- In the Project window, make a selection that covers an exact number of beats of the recording. - 2.
+- 1. In the Project window, make a selection that covers an exact number of beats of the recording. - 2.
 Select "Beat Calculator..." from the Project menu.
-The Beat Calculator window appears. - Enter the number of beats that the selection encompasses in the Beats field. - The corresponding tempo is calculated and displayed in the BPM field. - If you need to adjust the selection, you can just go back to the Project window, leaving the Beat Calculator open.
+The Beat Calculator window appears. - Enter the number of beats that the selection encompasses in the Beats field.
+The corresponding tempo is calculated and displayed in the BPM field. - If you need to adjust the selection, you can just go back to the Project window, leaving the Beat Calculator open.
 To re-calculate the tempo after adjusting the selection, click Refresh. - 4.
-If you like, you can insert the calculated tempo into the Tempo track, by clicking one of the buttons in the lower left corner of the Beat Calculator window. - Clicking "At Tempo Track Start" will adjust the first tempo curve point, while "At Selection Start" will add a new tempo curve point at the selection's start position, using the "Jump" curve type (see page 640). - ☐ If Fixed tempo mode is selected when you insert the calculated tempo, the Fixed tempo will be adjusted, regardless of which button you click.
+If you like, you can insert the calculated tempo into the Tempo track, by clicking one of the buttons in the lower left corner of the Beat Calculator window.
+Clicking "At Tempo Track Start" will adjust the first tempo curve point, while "At Selec-

+Clicking "At Tempo Track Start" will adjust the first tempo curve point, while "At Selection Start" will add a new tempo curve point at the selection's start position, using the "Jump" curve type (see page 636).

+□ If Fixed tempo mode is selected when you insert the calculated tempo, the Fixed tempo will be adjusted, regardless of which button you click.